ad: elecraft

 As long as I, a west coast Ham of average means, not wealthy or retired have the only national gathering 2000 miles away, I cannot go and just do not see how I ever will.

-N6HCM likes this.
+WG7X and N6HCM like this.

 10. W7DGJ